 WiFi - Approximate UDP Receive Delay

-This example uses Ameba to receive UDP packets from a computer and calculates the UDP receive delay.
+This example uses Ameba to send UDP packets to a computer and calculates the UDP sending delay.

 In the sample code, modify the highlighted section to enter the information required (ssid, password, key index) to connect to your WiFi network.

 The server variable also needs to be changed to match the IP address of your computer.
 You can find the IP address using the “ipconfig” command in a terminal window.

 On the computer, Cygwin will be required to compile the code to send the UDP packets.
 Cygwin can be downloaded from https://www.cygwin.com/

 Follow the instructions there to install it.
 Next, from the “CalculateUdpSendDelay” Arduino example, copy the code from the bottom between “#if 0” and “#endif”, into a new text file and rename the file to “UdpSendDelay.cpp”.

 Next, open a Cygwin terminal, change the working directory to the location of “UdpSendDelay.cpp”, and use the command “g++ UdpSendDelay.cpp -o UdpDelay” to compile the code.
 A file named “UdpDelay.exe” will be created in the same directory.

 First, on the computer, run the UdpDelay.exe file, and the computer will begin to listen for packets from Ameba.

 Next, compile and upload the code from the Arduino IDE to Ameba and press the reset button when the upload is complete.